teshima/PDFBookmark/README.md

 # Purpose
 This script adds bookmarks of CSV format to PDF file.

-Original PDF file is not changed, but only new one is created and bookmarks is added to it.
+Original PDF file is not changed, but new one is created and bookmarks is added to it.

 # Command line arguments
 PDFBookmark.py *csv_filename Original_PDF_filename New_PDF_filenam*e